Perioperative Ischemic Evaluation 2 - POISE-2

 Both presented by Dr. P.J.
 Devereaux at the American College of Cardiology Scientific Session, Washington, DC, March 31, 2014.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and Vascular Medicine
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and Vascular Medicine

 Keywords: AHA17, AHA Annual Scientific Sessions, Stroke, Myocardial Infarction, Hypotension, Peripheral Arterial Disease, Blood Pressure, Clonidine, Heart Arrest, Heart Rate, Stents, Bradycardia, Coronary Artery Bypass, Diabetes Mellitus, ACC Annual Scientific Session